 Voting in Council elections is compulsory for most people on the electoral roll, although people aged 70 years or older are not required to vote.
-Failure to vote will attract a penalty of approximately $150.
+Failure to vote will attract a penalty of $78.

 People are required to vote in the municipality and ward where their principal place of residence is located.

-You can check if you are correctly enrolled at your principal place of residence and make any necessary changes to your enrolment by visiting the Victorian Electoral Commission website.
+Enrolments for the Yarra City Council electoral roll have now closed.
+You can check if you are correctly enrolled at your principal place of residence by visiting the Victorian Electoral Commission website.